Oakland Emery Arms: The ballpark

 The Oakland teams hosted 1910 and 1911 home minor league games at Dover Street Park.
 The ballpark had a capacity of 3,500 with a grandstand.
-Dover Street Park was located at Dover Street & Aileen Street in the era.
+In the era, Dover Street Park was located at Dover Street and Aileen Street in Oakland.
 Dover Street Park is still in use today as a public park.
-It is located at 5707 Dover Street.
+It is located at 5707 Dover Street in Oakland, California.